 Source chronologically close to the event.
 The author is chronologically close to the event (lifetime), but is geographically distant from the site to which the witness refers.
 It includes all cases where the witness was obtained indirectly from another text or by oral tradition, and it is impossible to trace back the path followed by the information.

-- texts of local historiography which are deemed especially authoritative and close to the event;
+Indirect source.
+It may include:- texts of local historiography which are deemed especially authoritative and close to the event;

 - especially authoritative narrative sources;